 McMillen Jacobs Associates is the prime consultant.
 We are providing project management, tunnel and underground structure design, estimating and scheduling, and geotechnical engineering services on a team that combines the talent of more than 30 firms, including key teaming partners Parsons Brinckerhoff, KPFF Consulting Engineers, Hewitt Architects, and LMN Architects.
 The team is producing final design contract document packages for 10 construction contracts.

-With a target completion date of 2021, Northgate Link aims to increase light rail ridership, improve travel time, and add transit capacity to the congested Interstate-5 corridor.
+With a target completion date of 2021, the Northgate Link Extension aims to increase light rail ridership, improve travel time, and add transit capacity to the congested Interstate-5 corridor.